 #3.
 Additional Marketing Services

-When you list your house with a Southern California real estate agent, it’s important to understand what is included.
+When you list your house with a Greater Los Angeles real estate agent, it’s important to understand what is included.
 Some agents are full service and will market your property in several ways at no cost to you.
 Other agents offer limited marketing services, leaving the rest up to you.
 Even if your agent is full-service, you may need to spring for professional photos or professional virtual tours in order to make sure your house gets notices by as many people as possible, especially at times when there are fewer people out and about driving neighborhoods looking for open houses.

 #4.
 Closing Costs